polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

     -   SAP Application Server layer - high availability is implemented by simply deploying multiple application servers.
 Disaster recovery across Azure regions relies on Azure Site Recovery, which replicates virtual disks of application servers to the secondary site.
 Azure Site Recovery is also used to orchestrate failover between sites.

     In the context of HANA Database layer, the first option provides disaster recovery in case of an event affecting the entire region, but is a subject to increased latency between the primary and secondary site.
-The second option offers considerably lower latency between sites but its resiliency has more limited scope.
+The second option offers considerably lower latency between sites, but its resiliency has more limited scope.
 In such case, the latency between the primary and secondary site is significant enough to preclude the possibility of using synchronous data replication between two SAP HANA instances under typical SAP workloads.
 Without the HANA synchronous replication mode, RTO and RPO requirements commonly force customers to deploy high availability configurations in one region, and then supplement it with additional deployments in a second region.

     Another aspect to consider in this context is failover and client redirect.
 The assumption is that a failover between SAP HANA instances in two different Azure regions is always manual.
 This is because SAP HANA system replication is in such case asynchronous, which, in turn, implies potential data loss during a failover.
 When performing manually controlled failover, you need to take additional measures to ensure that all the committed data on the primary side made it to the secondary instance.